-- Relevant- in a strategic sense - Resilient protecting BCP Operations and our communities - Fit for purpose / Safe / Compliant in a technical sense - Connected digitally enabled - Connected accessible to customers - Flexible to accommodate future change - Sustainable carbon neutral / environmentally (including adaption) - Sustainable financially in the medium to longer term
+- Relevant in a strategic sense. - Resilient protecting BCP Operations and our communities. - Fit for purpose / Safe / Compliant in a technical sense. - Transformation digitally enabled. - Connected accessible to customers. - Flexible to accommodate future changes and targets. - Sustainable carbon neutral / environmentally. - Sustainable financially in the medium to longer term.